CyberVerse2/asterion-scraper/README.md

     npx ts-node scraper.ts
     ```

     The script will start fetching novel details, determine the chapter range, and then begin scraping each chapter sequentially.
-Progress and scraped data will be logged to the console.
+Progress will be logged to the console.
+Upon completion, the novel details and chapter content will be saved or updated in your configured MongoDB database.

     **Note:** The script includes a 1-second delay between chapter requests to avoid overloading the target server.
 Scraping a large number of chapters will take a significant amount of time.

 ## Configuration

 - The target novel URL is currently hardcoded in the `scraper.ts` file within the `novelUrlToScrape` constant.
 Modify this variable to scrape a different novel (ensure selectors in the `scrapeNovelDetails` and `scrapeChapterContent` functions are adjusted accordingly for the new target website's structure).
+- The MongoDB connection string is configured via the `MONGODB_URI` variable in the `.env` file.

 ## Future Improvements

 - Save scraped data to a file (e.g., JSON, CSV) or a database instead of just logging.
+(Database saving implemented with MongoDB)
 - Implement command-line arguments for specifying the target URL or chapter range.
 - Add more robust error handling and retry logic.
 - Integrate a proper logging library.
 - Potentially use a browser automation tool like Playwright or Puppeteer if sites require JavaScript execution or have stricter anti-bot measures (though Axios/Cheerio is sufficient for the current target).